 Please view all the brands and models we put together in the buying guide to learn the features and what may work best for your needs.
 We personally tested and compared a few brands, including: Milwaukee, Klein, Santronics, Fluke, and there were notable differences.

-- Each varied on the audible sound levels (we would like to see manufacturers list this in their specs as it is important to some) and frequency of the beep, which could get annoying or welcomed, depending on the person.
+- Each varied on the audible sound levels.
+I would like to see manufacturers list this in their specs as it is important to some) and frequency of the beep, which could get annoying or welcomed, depending on the person.

-- Static electricity – Static electricity is read by all the units, however will only causes flashes of light and single chirps instead of steady light and steady audible alarms for true voltage.
-The Santronics is the only brand without an audible off switch that doesn’t create an audible sound for static electricity, which is a nice feature.
+- Static electricity is read by all the units, however will only causes flashes of light and single chirps instead of steady light and steady audible alarms for true voltage.
+The Santronics is the only brand without an audible off switch, but doesn’t create an audible sound for static electricity, which is a nice feature.

-- Sensitivity detection – We found brands like Milwaukee, Klein, and Fluke are more true non-contact detectors.
-The Santronics had to be much closer if not touching a wire that was open or with sheathing on it.
-Though all brands and models tested had to make contact with the exterior of a cord if trying to detect voltage.
+- We found brands like Milwaukee, Klein, and Fluke are very sensitive.
+The Santronics had to be much closer, if not touching a wire that was open or has sheathing, before the indicators would activate.
+Though all brands and models tested had to make contact with the exterior of a cord before detecting voltage.